Tejasdk22/AWS_Course_Recommendation_AI_System/README.md

 1. **Enable Bedrock in your AWS account**
    - Go to AWS Bedrock console
-   - Request access to Claude 3 Sonnet model
+   - Request access to Amazon Titan Express
    - Wait for approval (usually instant)

 2. **Configure IAM permissions**